leonintime/Filesort/README.md

 # Filesort
-A program that helps you to manage your desktop and download folder.
+A program that is supposed to help you to manage your desktop and download folder.

 ENVIRONMENT VARIABLES YOU NEED TO SET in C:\Windows\System32\SystemPropertiesAdvanced